Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View of Victoria Tower Gardens South, London, England, UK

-In addition to seeing Parliament, visitors can take in the view across the Thames River and seek out artwork and a famous memorial.
+In addition to seeing Parliament, visitors can take in the view across the River Thames and seek out artwork and a famous memorial.

 Find the Burghers of Calais statue by Auguste Rodin on the south side of the Palace of Westminster.
 The statue commemorates the Hundred Years War between England and France during the Middle Ages.